evmos/evmos/docs/validators/setup/mempool.md

 To use the a prioritized mempool, adjust `version = "v1"` in the node configuration at `~/.evmosd/config/config.toml`.
 The default value `"v0"` indicates the traditional FIFO mempool.
+Remember to **restart** a running node for the changes to take effect.

 See the relevant excerpt from `config.toml` here: